 Why Every Blogger Needs An Avatar?

 When I first started blogging I had dreams of reaching the masses.
 I wanted to reach out to everybody.
 I was so pumped and so excited, I thought for sure I could do it.
 But you know what I realized when it comes blogging?
-It’s actually kind of difficult to appeal to everybody and stay true to your purpose.
-You find yourself running in every direction trying to catch the attention of any person who comes by.
-Before long you’ve run in so many circles and changed directions so many times, that the few loyalists you did have are getting dizzy just trying to keep up.
-Your followers don’t ever get the opportunity to actually get in step with you.
+It’s actually kind of difficult to appeal to everybody and stay true to your own purpose.
+I found myself running in every direction – trying to catch the attention of any person who comes by.
+When you’re running circles like that, your followers don’t ever get the opportunity to actually get in step with you.
 That’s where creating a niche comes in.
 And even more specific than a niche is an avatar.

 What Is An Avatar?

 So, Who Do You Want To Speak To?